SayreBlades/mlprez/prez.md

 [2]: http://samsungnext.com

 Note:
-Lotik is partnerd with samsung next, a global investment division within samsung.
-Samsung next start is an accelerator for start up teams.
+Lotik is partnerd with samsung next, a global investment initiative within samsung.
+Samsung next start is the division that targets start ups.
 They provide lotik resources like: office space, HR, legal, etc...

 (talk about picture)